Political life of Clint Eastwood: California State Park and Recreation Commission

 In 2001, he was appointed to the California State Park and Recreation Commission by Governor Gray Davis.
 He was reappointed in 2004 by Governor Arnold Schwarzenegger, whom he supported in the elections of 2003 and 2006 (although Eastwood disapproved of the recall of Davis in 2003).

 Eastwood, the vice chairman of the commission, and commission chairman, Bobby Shriver, Schwarzenegger's brother-in-law, led a California State Park and Recreation Commission panel in its unanimous opposition in 2005 to a six-lane 16 mi extension of California State Route 241, a toll road that would cut through San Onofre State Beach.
 Eastwood and Shriver supported a 2006 lawsuit to block the toll road and urged the California Coastal Commission to reject the project, which it did, in February 2008.

-When Eastwood and Shriver were not reappointed to the commission in March 2008 when their terms expired, the Natural Resources Defense Council (NDRC) asked for a legislative investigation into the decision.
+When Eastwood and Shriver were not reappointed to the commission in March 2008 when their terms expired, the Natural Resources Defense Council (NRDC) asked for a legislative investigation into the decision.
 According to the NRDC and The New Republic, Eastwood and Shriver were not reappointed because they had opposed the extension of California State Route 241.
 The extension was supported by Governor Schwarzenegger.
 Schwarzenegger appointed Alice Huffman and Lindy DeKoven to replace Eastwood and Shriver.
 A press release gave no reason for the change.